miztli/hybris/README.md

 ```

 ### Extensions

 An extension is an encapsulated piece of SAP Commerce functionality, that can contain business logic, type definitions, a web application, and back-office configuration functionality.
 Depending on your business needs, your solution will have a varying number of extensions, all wired into the core SAP Commerce platform via the Spring dependency injection model.

 SAP Commerce ships with a number of extension templates, and an ant-based tool (called extgen) for generating new extensions based upon these templates.
 In this and subsequent sections, you extend SAP Commerce by adding and developing your own custom extension.

+### The localextensions.xml file

+The localextensions.xml file contains the list of extensions your specific SAP Commerce configuration includes at compile- and run-time.

+When you first build SAP Commerce, the localextensions.xml file lists only the essential extensions.
+As you decide which extensions you need or want to use, add them to this file.
+In this procedure, you notify SAP Commerce of the new concerttours extension by adding it to the localextensions.xml file.

+### Data models

+The data model underlying SAP Commerce is defined in XML files.
+New data types for extensions, called item types, are defined in <extension-name>-items.xml files.